NonaSuomy/nonasuomy.github.io/_posts/2017-08-06-LXC-ClearOS-Conversion.md

 lxc.start.auto = 1
 ```

-We can check that line works with
+We can check that line works with lxc-ls --fancy again.

 ```
 lxc-ls --fancy
 ```

-You can even set a boot order and a boot delay :
+You can even set a boot order and a boot delay.

 ```
 lxc.start.delay = 0 (in seconds)